- What causes the hangover?

 Why activated charcoal?

 Some studies have shown that Activated Charcoal is ineffective at absorbing alcohol, others are more promising, but alcohol isn’t necessarily the target.
 The target is acetaldehyde, and other alcohol toxins.
 There is some evidence indicating that activated charcoal could help absorb acetaldehyde in particular.
-(R) The efficacy here is not clearly established, hence the low Science Grade, but I include it in my regimen since I’m in the experimental mindset.

 The problem with activated charcoal is that it can’t be taken within two hours of any of the other supplements I mention in this post, so you’ll need a time window devoted to the charcoal and clay if you plan to add it to your stack.